zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                 set.
              2. If the SOA record is missing from the authority section then add name server IP to the *NSEC3 NODATA Missing SOA* set.
-             3. Else if the owner name of SOA record is is not *Child Zone* then add name server IP and owner name to the *NSEC3 NODATA Wrong SOA* set.
+             3. Else if the owner name of SOA record is not *Child Zone* then add name server IP and owner name to the *NSEC3 NODATA Wrong SOA* set.
              4. If the authority section contains more than one NSEC3 record then